duxcore/eventra/README.md

 # JavaScript Implementation
 To implement this into your JavaScript application, it is a very similar process to the one listed above.
 Simply declare your event emitter and start using it.
-You will need the eventra package from `@duxcore/eventra` which can be installed using
-npm: `npm install @duxcore/eventra` or through yarn: `yarn add @duxcore/eventra`

 ### Plain JavaScript example
 ```js